alisw/alisw.github.io/git-advanced.markdown

-The static function `AliDataFile::GetFileNameOADB` returns the first accessible full URL of the OADB file by finding the first match from the following ordered
+The static function `AliDataFile::GetFileNameOADB` returns the first accessible full URL of the OADB file by finding the first match from the following ordered list of paths:
-paths:

 1. `$OADB_PATH/<file>`
 2. `$ALICE_DATA/OADB/<file>`
 3. `$ALICE_PHYSICS/OADB/<file>`
+4. `/cvmfs/alice.cern.ch/data/prod/v5-XX-YY-01/OADB/<file>` (for Grid jobs, or with CVMFS installed)
-4. `/cvmfs/alice.cern.ch/data/analysis/YYYY/vAN-YYYYMMDD/OADB/<file>` (for Grid jobs)
+5. `/cvmfs/alice.cern.ch/data/analysis/YYYY/vAN-YYYYMMDD/OADB/<file>` (for Grid jobs, or with CVMFS installed)
-5. `root://eospublic.cern.ch//eos/experiment/alice/analysis-data/OADB/<file>`
+6. `root://eospublic.cern.ch//eos/experiment/alice/analysis-data/OADB/<file>`

 This means that for laptop analysis it will always be possible to access data files, somehow, and in a transparent fashion.
 If you want to have your OADB